Random Systems of Holomorphic Sections of a Sequence of Line bundles on Compact K\"{a}hler Manifolds: Introduction

-The stipulation in (\ref{preq}) is recognized as an integrality condition.
-The existence of a prequantum holomorphic line bundle is strongly connected with the integral nature of the de Rham cohomology class $[\omega]$, i.e., $[\omega] \in H^2(X, \mathbb{Z})$.
-When dealt with a Kähler form $\omega$ that is not integral, one can construct an associated family of positive line bundles $(L_p, h_p)$.
-The curvatures of these bundles approximate integer multiples of $\omega$, thus serving as a prequantization of the non-integral Kähler form $\omega$.
+Here $R^L$ is the curvature of the Chern connection on $L$, and $c_1(L,h)$ is the Chern curvature form of $(L,h)$.
+The prequantum line bundle $(L,h)$ provides the geometric framework for quantizing the Kähler manifold $(X,\omega)$.
+The corresponding space of quantum states is the Hilbert space $H^0(X,L)$.
+Different quantization levels are obtained by considering the tensor powers $(L^{\otimes p},h^{\otimes p})$, and the limit $p\to\infty$ corresponds to the semiclassical regime, with effective Planck constant $\hbar=1/p$.

+The condition \eqref{preq} is an integrality condition on the Kähler class $[\omega]\in H^2(X,\mathbb{R})$.
+If $[\omega]$ is integral, i.e. if it lies in the image of the natural map $H^2(X,\mathbb{Z})\to H^2(X,\mathbb{R})$, then $\omega$ can be realized as the Chern form of a prequantum holomorphic line bundle.
+If $[\omega]$ is not integral, such a realization is not available in general.
+More generally, if one wants to approximate $[\omega]$ by normalized first Chern classes of holomorphic line bundles, then $[\omega]$ has to belong to the real Néron--Severi subspace; for a precise discussion, see Demailly \cite{Demailly2010}.
+Outside this subspace, one can in general only approximate using smooth complex line bundles, which are generally not holomorphic.

-The approximation condition (\ref{cur}) is derived naturally as follows: Starting with a Kähler form $\omega$, one may initially approximate the associated cohomology class $[\omega] \in H^2(X, \mathbb{R})$ with integral classes in $H^2(X, \mathbb{Z})$ through diophantine approximation, as described by Kronecker's lemma, and one can construct smooth forms corresponding to these integral approximations.
-The paper \cite{CLMM} provides a full asymptotic expansion of the Bergman kernel restricted to the diagonal in case there is such a good diophantine approximation of $\omega$.
-Using the same approximation, we will have an equidistribution result on the zeros of systems of random holomorphic sections.
-For the equidistribution problem, following \cite{CLMM}, we work in a setting as general as possible, where metrics are of class $\mathscr{C}^{2}$ and the convergence of Chern forms in (\ref{cur}) is in the $\mathscr{C}^{0}$-topology.
+Accordingly, in the present paper, condition \eqref{cur} is taken as an assumption on the existence of a sequence of positive Hermitian holomorphic line bundles $(L_p,h_p)$ whose normalized Chern forms approximate $\omega$.
+This is the geometric setting considered in \cite{CLMM}.
+In this setting, \cite{CLMM} proves a full asymptotic expansion of the Bergman kernel restricted to the diagonal, and in the present work we prove an equidistribution result for the zeros of systems of random holomorphic sections.
+For the equidistribution problem, following \cite{CLMM}, we work in a setting as general as possible, where the metrics are of class $\mathscr{C}^{2}$ and the convergence of Chern forms in \eqref{cur} is in the $\mathscr{C}^{0}$-topology.